prjunnamed/prjcombine/docs/xc9500/intro.rst

    - FFs have clock enable function
    - 54 (instead of 36) UIM inputs per function block
    - FF has configurable clock polarity
+   - output enable has configurable polarity
    - FOE/FCLK multiplexers and inversion have been removed
    - optional weak bus keeper can be configured for all pins

 3. XC9500XV: 2.5V core logic, 1.8V, 2.5V, or 3.3V I/O, with minor functional changes from XC9500XL:

-   - larger devices have two I/O banks with separate VCCIO
+   - larger devices have two or four I/O banks with separate VCCIO
    - the bitstream now contains a ``DONE`` bit tied to ``ISC_DONE``, preventing problems with partially configured devices